abcxyz/lumberjack/docs/config.md

 ## Log Mode

-By defualt, the client won't return error when logging is failed to avoid breaking the application.
+By default, the client won't return error when logging is failed to avoid breaking the application.
 However, certain applications might prefer failing the request if audit logging is failed ("fail-close").
 Add the following block in the config to enable fail-close mode: